rub-wim/rub-wim.github.io/index.md

 ## About Us

-We are a math group based at RUB.
+We are an inclusive math group based at RUB.
-Our main activities concern building collaborations, networking, and mentorship with a focus on providing tailored resources for gender minorities in mathematics.
+Our goal is to empower and support women and gender minorities in the field of mathematics.
+We believe in the importance of collaboration, networking and mentorship to foster an inclusive and diverse mathematical community.

+**Our objectives:**

+- Building collaborations: we strive to connect like-minded individuals and establish collaborations within the mathematics community.
+- Networking: we provide a space for women in mathematics to connect, share experiences and exchange ideas.
+- Mentorship for established and young researchers in mathematics.

--  Sign up for our mailing list or become a member by filling out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSdmaadCNGYQ25b-C8ToJdVUVEInu_W2b99f71fXeSLqNCN-1Q/viewform?usp=sf_link)
+**Join us:** Sign up for our mailing list or become a member by filling out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSdmaadCNGYQ25b-C8ToJdVUVEInu_W2b99f71fXeSLqNCN-1Q/viewform?usp=sf_link)
 - [Fakultät für Mathematik](https://math.ruhr-uni-bochum.de/) at the Ruhr-Universität Bochum webpage

 ## Upcoming Event: Kickoff Meeting